 Applications.
-Application for financial aid should be made to the Office of Scholarships and Financial Aids, Indiana University, Bloomington, Indiana 47401.
+Application for financial aid should be made to the Office of Scholarships and Financial Aids, Indiana University, Bloomington, Indiana.
 Incoming freshman students should apply before February 15.
 Upperclass students should apply by April 1 for renewal of previous awards and for consideration for new awards.

 Employment.
-Any student wishing employment in the various departments of the University may apply to the Office of Scholarships and Financial Aids on the Bloomington Campus or to the Personnel Department at the Medical Center.
+Any student wishing employment in the various departments of the University may apply to the Student Employment Office on the Bloomington Campus or to the Personnel Department at the Medical Center.